Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 ### Attacker VMs

-First, we'll install our attacker machine and configure it; most people start with Kali Linux, a security focussed distribution, and we'll be following the trend.
+First, we'll install our attacker machine and configure it; most people start with Kali Linux, a security focused distribution, and we'll be following the trend.
 The good folks at Offensive Security prepare a Kali Virtual Machine you can download directly, but make sure you pick the VirtualBox version!

 {% include feature_row id="feature_row1" type="left" %}

 Download these files and generate their sha256 hashes, so that we can check the integrity of the downloaded files; this is worth doing for the time it takes to complete, as it gives us some protection from corrupted or tampered download links.
 You may even want to follow the more extensive GPG based verification on the [Kali Downloads page](https://www.kali.org/downloads/), if you have GPG installed.

-### Powershell Hashes (Windows)
+### PowerShell Hashes (Windows)

 ```Powershell
 Get-Filehash -Path./<insert-path-to-file-here> -Algorithm sha256